How to Heal Avoidant Attachment Style (Even If You’ve Spent Years Pushing People Away Without Knowing Why)

 3) Get outside of your comfort zone.

 If your comfort zone excludes other individuals, challenge yourself to step outside of it.
-Get to know one or two people on a deeper level.
+Deep questions can help you get to know one or two people on a deeper level.
 Even if you start to feel like you’d rather be alone, try to keep engaging with them.
 Pay attention to how you feel while doing this and ask yourself why you feel that way.

 4) Cultivate empathy